Brumlow Top

 Brumlow Top is a mountain on the Barrington Tops plateau, in the Mid-Coast Council in New South Wales, Australia.

-At 1586 m above sea level, it is the highest point in northern New South Wales.
-The surrounding area is covered by sub alpine Snow Gum woodland and high altitude swamps and is contained with the Barrington Tops National Park.
+At 1586 m above sea level, it is the highest point in northern New South Wales and the highest volcano in mainland Australia.
+The surrounding area is covered by sub alpine snow gum woodland and high altitude swamps and is contained with the Barrington Tops National Park.